Curriculum Guide/Academic Policies

 Curricular policies and the full GRCHS curriculum guide can be found on the GRCS website at grcs.org under the “Academics” menu.

-Students who cannot work in that environment will be assigned to an academic coach where academics and behavior can be more closely monitored.
+Students who cannot work in that environment are assigned to an academic coach where academics and behavior can be more closely monitored.

-Office Hours take place first thing on Friday mornings and Wednesdays after lunch.
-It is a student-driven time where teachers will be available in their classrooms for students who wish to come in for assistance.
+Office hours are a student-driven time where teachers are available in their classrooms for the last 20 minutes of lunch break on Wednesdays and Fridays for students who wish to come in for assistance.

 Students can also use this extended lunch period as meeting time for groups, activities, and clubs.
 Reservations for meeting locations can be requested to the dean of students by the group advisors.
 GRCHS Food Service is willing to create box lunches for clubs wishing to use the entire hour for their meetings.
-The group advisor can make those arrangements 3 days ahead with the Food Service manager.
+The group advisor can make those arrangements three days ahead with the food service manager.

-Focus period is an adult-driven, flexible time that takes place after lunch on Mondays, Tuesdays, Thursdays, and Fridays.
-Students do not all learn at the same pace and flexible time in the schedule must exist for each learner to get what she/he needs.
+Focus period is adult-driven, flexible time that takes place after lunch on Mondays, Tuesdays, and Thursdays.
+Students do not all learn at the same pace and flexible time in the schedule must exist for each learner to get what they need.
 Some focus sessions are for academic intervention or while others are for enrichment.

 Students must check their focus app during “business time” on days when focus sessions are offered.
 If they have not been requested by a staff member, they should select a session of their choice.

-Attendance is required and failure to report to focus period will be treated as an unexcused absence.
-Focus Period is managed as a regular class period and all academic and attendance policies apply.
+Attendance is required and failure to report to focus period is treated as an unexcused absence.
+Focus period is managed as a regular class period and all academic and attendance policies apply.